nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 Pairing SRI with a well-configured CSP can help defend against several common threats:

-- **Cross-Site Scripting (XSS)**: Malicious scripts injected into a site can steal data, hijack sessions, or carry out unwanted actions.
+- **Cross-Site Scripting (XSS):** Malicious scripts injected into a site can steal data, hijack sessions, or carry out unwanted actions.
 CSP limits the ability of unauthorized scripts to execute.
-- **Clickjacking**: Attackers trick users into clicking hidden elements, leading to unintended actions such as form submissions or transactions.
+- **Clickjacking:** Attackers trick users into clicking hidden elements, leading to unintended actions such as form submissions or transactions.
 CSP can prevent the use of frames, which are often used for clickjacking.
-- **Site Defacement**: Attackers can alter the content of a website, damaging its credibility.
+- **Site Defacement:** Attackers can alter the content of a website, damaging its credibility.
 CSP, combined with SRI, ensures that only trusted content and scripts are loaded, reducing the likelihood of defacement.

 ## Automating Security Practices